 Useful information to provide older adults about healthy eating:

 The Australian Dietary Guidelines are a joint initiative between the National Health and Medical Research Council (NHMRC) and the Department of Health and Ageing.
-They provide recommendations (based on the latest scientific evidence) on how to eat a healthy diet which can improve the health of Australians and reduce the burden of preventable diet-related death, illness and disability.
-The guidelines apply to all healthy Australians from the age of six months through to 70 years of age, as well as those with common health conditions such as being overweight.
-They do not apply to people who need special dietary advice for a medical condition, or to the frail elderly.
+They provide recommendations (based on the latest scientific evidence) on how to eat a healthy diet to improve health and reduce the risk of preventable diet-related death, illness, and disability.
+The guidelines apply to all healthy Australians from the age of six months through to 70 years, as well as individuals with common health conditions such as being overweight.
+The guidelines do not apply to individuals who need special dietary advice for a medical condition, or to the frail elderly.

-Healthy Eating for Adults: Eat for Health and Wellbeing is a great brochure to provide older adults who would like more information on how to select nutritious foods and appropriate servings for their age.
+The Healthy Eating for Adults: Eat for Health and Wellbeing is a great brochure to provide older adults with information on how to select nutritious foods and appropriate servings for their age.